syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-The Editor value increment or decrement based an increment step value.
+The Editor value increment or decrement based an incrementStep value.

 #### Default Value